Next Indonesian president named 4-star general despite links to alleged human rights abuses - ExBulletin

 Subianto's vice-presidential running mate, Gibran Rakabuming Raka, is Widodos' son.

-Subianto, who will likely become Indonesia's next leader, was a lieutenant general and commander of the army's special forces, known as Kopassus, accused of human rights abuses including the torture of 22 activists who had opposed Suharto, the authoritarian leader whose regime was brought to an end in 1998.
-The fall amid massive protests restored democracy in Indonesia.
+Subianto, who will probably become Indonesia's next leaderwas a lieutenant general and commander of the army's special forces, known as the Kopassus, accused of human rights violations, including the torture of 22 activists who had opposed Suharto, the authoritarian leader whose fall in 1998 amid massive protests restored democracy in Indonesia.

 Human rights groups said Subianto was also involved in a series of human rights violations in Timor-Leste in the 1980s and 1990s, when Indonesia occupied the now-independent country.
 Subianto has denied the allegations.